19 Interesting VPN Statistics You Need to Know in 2023

 (Top10VPN, Surfshark)

-The Global VPN Usage Report 2020 estimates that there would be 1.6 billion VPN users.
-This accounts for around 20% of the global population.
+The Global VPN Usage Report 2020 estimates that there are 1.6 billion VPN users worldwide, accounting for around 20% of the global population.

 The data above accounts for VPN market penetration in countries with more than 10%, suggesting that unaccounted users may make up a bigger percentage.
 These numbers also reflect each country's VPN market size.